 Yes, that would be fine!
 Just make sure the size is close to 9" in diameter so it bakes in time.

 - 8 oz. lump pasteurized crab meat (See notes*)

 - 8 oz. marinated artichokes, jarred (See notes*)

 - ¼ tsp paprika

 - 1 tsp worcestershire sauce

-- 1 scallion, chopped (*Garnish)
+- 1 tbsp scallion, chopped (or chives)

 - Preheat the oven to 350°F.

 - Spread your dip in an even layer on the bottom of a small casserole dish.
 (I used a 9" by 6" rectangular dish.)
 You can use a round one if you wish but not too big.
 You want your dip to be at least 1" deep.
+Sprinkle with paprika.

 - Bake for approximately 25 minutes or until warmed through and bubbly around the edges.
 If the top is not golden brown, you can brown it a bit by turning your broiler on for 5 minutes or so.